wierdlygoodcoder/hangman/README.md

 This game also has the extra rule that all letters must be the lower case when guessed and the game will turn the first letter in the word into a capital.

-The way this game plays it will tell you how many tries you have and how many letters you have to guess.
+The way this game plays will tell you how many tries you have and how many letters you have to guess.

 You win by guessing the word that the computer has chosen for you in that game.